ptidejteam/wimp-wiki/docs/backend/node-red.md

     - Connect the output of the new subflow to the input of the node named `Join Teachers Status`.

-    - Double click on the node named `Join Teachers Status` and increase the value of the field `After a number of message parts` by 1 (current value + 1).

     - Click on `Deploy` in the right hand corner and check that everthing is functioning correctly.

 :::note